Explaining the solubility of covalent compounds and miscible and immiscible liquids

 • Non–polar iodine has a very low solubility in water because the strongest interactions possible in the mixture are H2O...H2O via hydrogen bonding.

-• So when the iodine molecules try to dissolve, its interaction with water is so weak that it fails to disrupt the hydrogen bonds between water molecules, hence the solubility is low.
+• So when the iodine molecules try to dissolve, its interaction with water is so weak that it fails to significantly disrupt the hydrogen bonds between water molecules, hence the solubility is low.

 • Iodine is much more soluble in less polar solvents like hydrocarbons and chloroalkanes where the A...A, A...B and B...B intermolecular attractive forces are more comparable.